Pregnant by my teacher

 In Egypt we’re training teachers and social workers on girls’ rights and child protection.

 We’re working with boys too

-For example, in Colombia, Nicaragua and Bolivia, we’re running workshops for boys and young men to teach them about the importance of treating girls with respect.
-That means they can help bring about change.
+In Colombia, Nicaragua and Bolivia we’re running workshops for boys and young men to teach them about the importance of treating girls with respect.

 Raped at 13

 Lillian was attacked by a stranger on her way home from school in Kenya.
 She was left with serious injuries.

 Our team made sure Lillian got the help she needed and our Girls fund projects ensure that girls around the world are safe on their way to and from school and not just in the classroom.